compmem/smile/docs/tutorial.rst

 Special Examples
 ================

-This section is designed to help you figure out how to use some of the more advanced states and interesting interactions with some of the states in SMILE.
+This section is designed to develop techniques on using more advanced states and advanced interactions with other states in SMILE.
-For more detailed real life examples of experiments, head over to the :ref:`Full Experiments <full-experiments>` page!
+For more detailed real life examples of experiments, reference :ref:`Full Experiments <full-experiments>` page!

 Subroutine
 -----------------------------

-This is the tutorial that will teach you how to write your own :py:class:`~smile.subroutine` state and highlight its importance.
-In SMILE, a :py:class:`~smile.subroutine` state is used to compartmentalize a block of states that you are bound to use over and over again in different experiments.
-The one we will go over is a list presentation subroutine.
+In this tutorial how to write custom :py:class:`~smile.subroutine` states will be examined.
+In SMILE, a :py:class:`~smile.subroutine` state is used to compartmentalize a block of states that a researcher reuses in different experiments.
+The following example is an overview of a list presentation subroutine

-Let's create a new directory called *ListPresentTest* and then create a new file in that directory called *list_present.py*.
-The first thing we need to do for our list presentation subroutine is setup the basic imports and define our subroutine.
+First, create a new directory called *ListPresentTest* and then create a new file in that directory called *list_present.py*.
+Next, we need to do for setup the basic imports and define the subroutine for the list presentation subroutine .

 .. code-block:: python